Roman de la Rose: Translation and influence

 Part of the story was translated from its original Old French into Middle English as The Romaunt of the Rose, which had a great influence on English literature.
 Chaucer was familiar with the original French text, and a portion of the Middle English translation is thought to be his work.
 Critics suggest that the character of "La Vieille" acted as source material for Chaucer's Wife of Bath.
 There were several other early translations into languages including Middle Dutch (Heinrik van Aken, c.
 1280).
 Il Fiore is a "reduction" of the poem into 232 Italian sonnets by a "ser Durante", sometimes thought to have been Dante, although this is generally thought unlikely.
 Dante never mentions the Roman, but is often said to have been highly conscious of it in his own work.
 In 1900, the pre-Raphaelite F. S. Ellis translated the whole of the poem into English verse, with the exception of a section describing a sexual encounter, which he included in an appendix in Old French with the note that he "believes that those who will read them will allow that he is justified in leaving them in the obscurity of the original".
 C. S. Lewis's 1936 study The Allegory of Love renewed interest in the poem.
+In 2023, an opera inspired by the poem was premiered by American composer Kate Soper.